bootlin/training-materials/slides/kernel-device-model/kernel-device-model.typ

 - This is what the Linux kernel *Device Model* allows, in addition to other advantages covered in this section.

 === Kernel and device drivers

+#table(
+  columns: (70%, 30%),
+  stroke: none,
-#table(columns: (70%, 30%), stroke: none, gutter: 15pt, [
+  gutter: 15pt,
+  [

     In Linux, a driver is always interfacing with:

     - a *framework* that allows the driver to expose the hardware features in a generic way.

     - a *bus infrastructure*, part of the device model, to detect/communicate with the hardware.

     This section focuses on the _bus infrastructure_, while _kernel frameworks_ are covered later in this training.

-],[
+  ],
+  [

     #align(center, [#image("driver-architecture.pdf", height: 95%)])

-])
+  ],
+)

 === Device model data structures

 - The _device model_ is organized around three main data
   structures: